The Dictionary of American Studio Ceramics, 1946 Onward

 1953-1955 University of Oklahoma, Norman, Oklahoma

-1957 BA, Baylor University, Waco, Texas
+1957 BA Baylor University, Waco, Texas

-1960 MFA, Alfred University, Alfred, New York
+1960 MFA Alfred University, Alfred, New York

 APPRENTICESHIPS AND RESIDENCIES

-1961-1962Apprentice Master, Haussmann Keramik, Uster, Switzerland
+1961-1962Apprentice to Master, Haussmann Keramik, Uster, Switzerland

 PRIMARY WORK EXPERIENCE